hiveco/conntrack_exporter/README.md

 docker run -d --cap-add=NET_ADMIN --net=host --name=conntrack_exporter hiveco/conntrack_exporter
 ```

-Then open http://localhost:9318/metrics in your browser.
+Then open http://localhost:9318/metrics in your browser to view the Prometheus metrics.

 To change the listen port: